smercer-quokka/quokkaio/README.md

-# Quokka-python
+# Quokka.io

-quokka is an API wrapper for Quokka SaaS Software written in Python. https://www.quokka.io/
+Quokka.io is an API wrapper for Quokka SaaS Software written in Python. https://www.quokka.io/

 This library uses API key authentication for requests.